Second Battle of the Masurian Lakes: Battle

-German Ninth Army attacked from Silesia into Poland at the end of January; they released tear gas, which stopped their assault by blowing back on the attackers.
+German 9th Army attacked from Silesia into Poland at the end of January; they released tear gas, which stopped their assault by blowing back on the attackers.
 The Russians counterattacked with eleven divisions under a single corps commander, losing 40,000 men in three days.

-In East Prussia, further Russian incursions were blocked by trench lines extending between the Masurian Lakes; they were held by the German Eighth Army, commanded by General Otto von Below.
-The Eighth Army was reinforced by some of the newly arrived corps, while the rest of them became the German Tenth Army, commanded by Colonel-General Hermann von Eichhorn, which was formed on the German left.
-The Tenth Army was to be one wing of a pincers intended to surround their opponents: General Sievers' Russian Tenth Army.
-A new Russian Twelfth Army under General Pavel Plehve was assembling in Poland roughly 100 km to the southwest.
+In East Prussia, further Russian incursions were blocked by trench lines extending between the Masurian Lakes; they were held by the German 8th Army, commanded by General Otto von Below.
+The 8th Army was reinforced by some of the newly arrived corps, while the rest of them became the German 10th Army, commanded by Colonel-General Hermann von Eichhorn, which was formed on the German left.
+The 10th Army was to be one wing of a pincers intended to surround their opponents: General Sievers' Russian 10th Army.
+A new Russian 12th Army under General Pavel Plehve was assembling in Poland roughly 100 km to the southwest.

 Sievers warned the Northwest Front commander, General Nikolai Ruzsky, that they were likely to be attacked, but was ignored.
-On February 7, despite a heavy snowstorm, the left wing of Below's Eighth Army launched a surprise attack against Sievers, whose trenches were shallow, disconnected ditches, with little or no barbed wire because the first shipments had not arrived until December 1914.
-The following day, the German Tenth Army also drove forward.
+On February 7, despite a heavy snowstorm, the left wing of Below's 8th Army launched a surprise attack against Sievers, whose trenches were shallow, disconnected ditches, with little or no barbed wire because the first shipments had not arrived until December 1914.
+The following day, the German 10th Army also drove forward.
 Snow, with drifts as high as a man, slowed German progress down the roads for the first two days; off the roads, the ground was too boggy for fighting.
 Despite these formidable obstacles, the German pincers advanced 120 km in a week, inflicting severe casualties on the Russians.